apache/mesos/3rdparty/libprocess/3rdparty/stout/README.md

 ## Miscellaneous

-There are a handful of types and utilties that fall into the miscellaneous category.
+There are a handful of types and utilities that fall into the miscellaneous category.
 Note that like the collections _these are not namespaced_.

 #### `Bytes`